iamnytik/iamnytik/README.md

  I'm  a young and highly motivated techie with special passion in Cyber and Web-Security ,Cloud Computing, Linux Administration and DevOps currently  studying in PES University 7th semester.

-Skills: PYTHON / JAVA / JS / HTML / CSS
+Skills: PYTHON / JAVA / JS / HTML / CSS / BASH SHELL SCRIPT

 - 🔭 I’m currently working on this page.